Clinic Faculty & Staff

 Edwin Rodas is the Office Manager for the Criminal Defense & Prisoner Advocacy Clinic.
 He handles all administrative matters necessary to ensure an efficient work flow.

 E. Barrett Prettyman Fellows

-Frankie Hedgepeth is the first year First Year E. Barrett Prettyman Fellow.
+Frankie Hedgepeth is the second year E. Barrett Prettyman Fellow.
 Frankie grew up in Silver Spring, Maryland.
 He received a B.A. in Africana studies and political science from the University of Miami in 2019, and a J.D. from Yale Law School in 2022.
 During his time in law school, Frankie worked as a student attorney in the Challenging Mass Incarceration Clinic and served as the Political Action Chair of the Black Law Students Association.
 He spent his law school summers at the San Francisco Public Defender’s Office and the Bronx Defenders.